mnwhite/HiddenHealth-public/Code/README.txt

 into your Python package library directory and will work correctly.

 NOTE: The project was conducted entirely in Python 2.7, for which official support ended about six weeks ago (Jan 1, 2020).
-The code should work in Python 3.6 and higher, but I will test this to verify soon.
+The main estimation code runs correctly in Python 3.7, but I have not yet tested all figure-producing code in Py3.

 Below is a list of file descriptions in this directory.